ohthepain/octacard/README.md

 ## Gaps (on purpose or not built yet)

+- No drag and drop yet
-- No sample slicing/chain editor UI yet.
+- No sample editing
 - No metadata/tag library management.
-- No CLI/headless conversion mode.
 - Browser support depends on File System Access API.

 ## Development